poheniks/FI3-SP-Test/Mod Tools Test rev0/Readme.txt

-﻿**Not my readme btw, but helpful links
+See the comments in the .cs file.
+Need to reorg into multiple .cs for readability

 This is a work in progress!

 Helpful information: